AhmadAbdelaziz8/ATC_01554128937/README.md

 To create an admin account, register with the "Request Admin Role" option checked.
 In a production environment, this would be handled through a more secure process.

+## acknowledgment:
+- seed file is AI generated to populate the database with mockdata

 ### Live Project:

 https://bookify-io.netlify.app/